Dream Reactions: Testing Your Limits

 The person who had the first dream finds out from his reaction after cutting down the horse that justifications don’t mean a thing when faced with the harm he commits with his own hand and seeing an innocent creature die.
 He even KNOWS it’s a dream and still feels terrible about what he did.

-Dreams are fantastic opportunities to test your limits, to project out your thoughts and feelings into realistic simulations and see how you react.
-The dreamer finds out that if he was allowed to be as cruel as he wanted to be, he still has his conscience with which to contend.
-Perhaps the dream allows him to test himself in a simulation before he would do such a thing in reality and find out the hard way that, in the psyche, for every action there is an equal and opposite reaction.
+Dreams are fantastic opportunities to test your limits, to project out your thoughts and feelings into realistic simulations.
+You can find out a lot about yourself through your reactions to the scenarios presented by your dreams.
+The dreamer finds out that if he was allowed to be as cruel as he wanted to be, he still has a conscience.
+Perhaps the dream allows him to test himself in a simulation so he won’t find out the hard way that, in the psyche, for every action there is an equal and opposite reaction.

 Do you love dreams?
 Sign up for the We Love Dreams newsletter to receive updates and the latest info from the world of dream analysis and research.
-On a personal note, every time someone signs up I am more motivated to continue pumping out content like what you just read.
-Thank you!
+I will walk you through the process of dream work and show you how I interpret dreams!